Candidate for Judicial Council Representative

 My background has prepared me to serve on the Council.
 I have been a trial lawyer since 1974, and I know firsthand how important the work of the Council is to the administration of justice in Wisconsin.

 The Council’s work must address 21st Century issues.
-I was one of the principal drafters of Wisconsin’s new e-discovery rules.
+I was one of the principal drafters of Wisconsin’s first e-discovery rules.
 My background has equipped me to provide important guidance to the Council concerning the realities of the electronic practice of law, e-discovery and digital evidence.
 With Professor Jay Grenig of the Marquette Law School I co-authored a lengthy treatise entitled e-Discovery & Digital Evidence, which has been published and re-published every year since 2005.
 In addition, I have extensive experience as an appellate lawyer, having researched, authored or co-authored over 100 appellate briefs.
 You can learn more about my background, review my CV and see a list of my supporters at www.gleisner-for-judicial-council.com.

 I respectfully ask that you vote to keep me on the Council as your State Bar representative this April.
 You can contact me at firstname.lastname@example.org.